leptos-rs/leptos-lints/lints/leptos_event_target/README.md

 let target = match event.target() {
     Some(t) => t.dyn_into::<web_sys::Document>().ok(),
     None => {
-       // handle the case where there is no targetç todo!()
+       // handle the case where there is no target todo!()
     },
 };